Black Skin, White Masks: Reception

-First published in French in Martinique, Black Skin, White Masks (1952) did not attract much mainstream attention in English-speaking countries.
+First published in French in Paris, Black Skin, White Masks (1952) did not attract much mainstream attention in English-speaking countries.
 It explored the effects of colonialism and imposing a servile psychology upon the colonized man, woman, and child.
 The adverse effects were assessed as part of the post-colonial cultural legacy of the Mother Country to former imperial subjects.
+The book was translated into English by Charles L. Markmann, and published by Grove Press in 1967.
+In 2008 Grove published a new translation of the book, by Richard Philcox, which, it claims, "updates its language for a new generation of readers" (although opinions are mixed as to which translation is preferable).

 Together with Fanon's The Wretched of the Earth, it received wider attention during cultural upheavals starting in the 1960s, in the United States as well as former colonial countries in the Caribbean and Africa.
 It is considered an important anti-colonial, anti-racist, and Afro-pessimist work in Anglophone countries.
 But in Francophone countries, the book is ranked as a relatively minor Fanon work in comparison to his later, more radical works.
 The topic is explicitly connected culturally to the societies of the ethnic African and other peoples of color living within the French Colonial Empire (1534–1980).

 The psychological and psychiatric insights remain valid, especially as applied by peoples of diverse colonial and imperial histories, such as the Palestinians and Kurds in the Middle East, the Tamils in Sri Lanka, the African Americans in the US, and Puerto Ricans, in their contemporary struggles for cultural and political autonomy.
 Contemporary theorists of nationalism and of anti-colonialism, of liberation theology and of cultural studies, have preferred Frantz Fanon's later culturally and politically revolutionary works, such as The Wretched of the Earth (1962).
 Nevertheless, Black Skin, White Masks continues to generate debate.
 In 2015, leading African studies scholar Lewis R. Gordon published a book titled What Fanon Said: A Philosophical Introduction To His Life And Thought.

-Anthony Elliott writes that Black Skin, White Masks is a "seminal" work.
+Anthony Elliott writes that Black Skin, White Masks is a seminal work.